akshairajendran/sportbot/README.md

 ## Acknowledgments

-Thanks to the Sportcrypt team for working with me to help debug connectivity
+Thanks to the Sportcrypt team for helping me with their API and working with me to debug any issues I had.